FC VPK-Ahro Shevchenkivka

-FC VPK-Ahro is a Ukrainian professional club from Shevchenkivka, Novomoskovsk Raion.
-It is currently playing in the Ukrainian First League, the second tier of Ukrainian football, following promotion from the 2019–20 Ukrainian Second League.
+FC VPK-Ahro was a Ukrainian professional club from Shevchenkivka, Novomoskovsk Raion.

 Until 2019, it has competed in the regional competitions of Dnipropetrovsk Oblast and Ukrainian amateur competitions.

 In 2013–2014, the club was based out of Dnipro playing at Molodizhny Park Stadium.
 In 2015, VPK-Ahro played in Novooleksandrivka at Yuvileiny Stadium.

 History

 The club was founded in 2010 and sponsored by local agrarian company VPK-Ahro, hence the club's name.
 The club's president Volodymyr Korsun used to play for the club's predecessor FC Druzhba Mahdalynivka.

 In 2013, the club along with another club from Dnipro, FC Pobieda Dnipro, fielded a joint team Pobieda–VPK-Ahro in regional competitions for a season, but it did not perform well.

+The club was dissolved in 2022 due to the Russian invasion of Ukraine.